-We are partnered with large and small institutions across the globe, allowing our students to apply to spend either a semester or an entire year abroad.
-Some offer an intimate campus experience; others are located in the heart of a major metropolis, from Beijing to Paris and Melbourne to Los Angeles.
-What unites all of our programmes is the quality of the academic provision, ensuring that participation in a St Andrews Study Abroad programme opens the door to a new and valuable academic experience at another institution.
+We are partnered with institutions across the globe, allowing our students to apply to spend either a semester or entire year abroad.
+Experiences range from intimate campus learning, to studying in the heart of a major metropolis, from Singapore to Paris and Melbourne to Los Angeles.
+Our programmes are united by the quality of the academic provision, which ensures that participation in a St Andrews Study Abroad programme opens doors to new and valuable academic experiences at another institution.